NebbGroup/docs.qlarm.com/content/dashboard/_index.md

 ---

 {{<lead>}}
-QLARM [Dashboards](/glossary#dashboard) are designed to display the custom [Dashboards](/glossary#dashboard) along with various configured [Widget](/glossary#widget).
+Qlarm [Dashboards](/glossary#dashboard) are designed to display the custom [Dashboards](/glossary#dashboard) along with various configured [Widget](/glossary#widget).
 It is highly flexible and enables you to create your own [Dashboards](/glossary#dashboard) and share between other [Dashboard](/glossary#dashboard) viewers.
-QLARM comes with a variety of configurable [Widgets](/glossary#widget) that you can use to build a specific [Dashboard](/glossary#dashboard) view that meets the different needs of your business.
-They provide you real-time monitoring of sensor values with configurable states which makes the detection of desired on undesired behaviours much more easier.
+Qlarm comes with a variety of configurable [Widgets](/glossary#widget) that you can use to build a specific [Dashboard](/glossary#dashboard) view that meets the different needs of your business.
+They provide you real-time monitoring of sensor values with configurable states which makes the detection of desired on undesired behaviors much more easier.
 {{</lead>}}

 ## Overview